pzduniak/argon2/README.md

 # argon2

 Go conversion of the [libargon2](https://github.com/P-H-C/phc-winner-argon2) library.
 Exports a simple API with only several features.
+Unwrapped round function is taken from [magical/argon2](https://github.com/magical/argon2), licensed under the MIT license.

 Please note: due to the nature of the conversion, its performance might be lower than of [the bindings](https://github.com/tvdburgt/go-argon2).
 Also the memory